mattschlosser/php-totp/README.md

 $user->notify(Base32::encode(decrypt($user->totpSecret)));
 ```

+Note that in this example, the `Base32` object that encodes the TOTP secret is a temporary and goes out of scope
+immediately after it is used, so its properties are safely scrubbed.

 **2. Sending an `otpauth` URL**

 The second method is to send your users a specially constructed URL that their authenticator app can read.
 The URL